bluesky/bluesky/doc/source/hardware.rst

         and the device should stop "normally".
         When ``success`` is false, something has gone wrong and the device may wish to take defensive action to make itself safe.

         Optional: devices that cannot be stopped should not implement this method.

+    .. method:: check_value(*args, **kwargs)

+       This should accept the same arguments as ``set``.
+It should raise an Exception if the argument represent an illegal setting --- e.g. a position that would move a motor outside its limits or a temperature controller outside of its settable range.

+       Optional: If this method is not present, simulators that check limits such as :func:`bluesky.simulators.check_limits` may issue a warning but should assume that all values are legal.

     .. attribute:: position

         A heuristic that describes the current position of a device as a single scalar, as opposed to the potentially multi-valued description provided by ``read()``.

         Optional: bluesky itself does not use the position attribute, but other parts of the ecosystem might.
         Developers are encouraged to implement this attribute where possible.